 Conclusions about young and old alike: fun abounds in San Francisco

-As I was saying, there is a little something for everyone in the great city of San Francisco and just because something appeals to a much younger crowd, in no way indicates that it can’t appeal just as well to an older or young again crowd.
-I remember some of the things that fascinated me most as a child still spark those feelings of happiness and joy (we won’t say how many) years later.
-The important thing is to choose the activities that appeal most to you and try to enjoy yourself as much as possible.
+As I was saying, there is a little something for everyone in the great city of San Francisco.
+And just because something appeals to a much younger crowd, in no way indicates that it can’t appeal just as well to an older or young again crowd.
+I remember some of the things that fascinated me most as a child.
+Still spark those feelings of happiness and joy (we won’t say how many) years later.
+The important thing is to choose the activities that appeal most to you.
+And then try to enjoy yourself as much as possible.
 It shouldn’t be too hard!

 Young and old alike: fun abounds in San Francisco.
 Do you agree?
 Enjoy the city and then you will tell it to me!